 Streaming makes it possible to view files while they are being downloaded to the phone.
-The MPEG-4 file format can be used for continuous media along the entire delivery chain envisaged by the MMS, independent of whether the final delivery is done by streaming or download, thus enhancing interoperability.

 In particular, the following stages are considered:

 - Upload from the originating terminal to the MMS proxy. - File exchange between MMS servers. - Transfer of the media content to the receiving terminal, either by file download or by streaming.
 In the first case, the self-contained file is transferred, whereas in the second case the content is extracted from the file and streamed according to open payload formats.
 In this case, no trace of the file format remains in the content that is transmitted over the wire or over the air.